bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/00-webpack-loaders.md

 ```

 - Applies the `docblock-loader` and `syntax-loader` when loading `./source.js`
+- Note: These are not actual loaders as far as we know, we made them up for this example.

 ???
 One way to apply a loader or multiple loaders to a file is to explicitly define which loaders should be used within a `require` statement.